cms-analysis/HiggsAnalysis-CombinedLimit/test/DatacardViewer/TASKS.md

 + Add Server uploader response to the client.
 + Fix environment for Datacard.py and DatacardParser.py.
 + Update JSRootIO to the newest version when possible.
++ Figure a way out to support RooWorkspace